SNAS/openbmp/README.md

 ### Daemon
 OpenBMP daemon is a BMP receiver for devices that implement BMP, such as Cisco and Juniper routers.
 Collected BMP messages are decoded and stored in a SQL database.

+### Message Bus (Kafka)
+Starting in release 0.11.x Apache Kafka is used as the centralized bus for collector message streams.
+The collector no longer forwards direct to MySQL.
+Instead, database consumers are used to integrate the data into MySQL, Cassandra, Postgres, flat files, etc.  Anyone can now can interact with the BGP parsed and RAW data in a centralized fashion via Kafka or via one of the consumers.
+A single BMP feed from one router can be made available to many consumers without the collector having to be aware of that.

+> Please stay tuned for more updates on this topic, including complete API specs for the collector feeds (parsed, raw, ...)

 ### Database
 The SQL/transactional database is designed to be flexible for all types of reporting on the collected data by simply linking tables or by creating views.